55°F

 Construction noise in some Vegas neighborhoods can start earlier in morning

-Construction noise at some budding Las Vegas master planned communities will be allowed to start earlier in the morning during the hotter months of the year.
+Construction noise at some budding Las Vegas master-planned communities will be allowed to start earlier in the morning during the hotter months of the year.

-The change — mandated by Nevada law and approved by the city council on Wednesday — will only apply to under-construction HOA communities that haven’t been turned over to those associations, according to city officials.
+The change — mandated by Nevada law and approved by the City Council on Wednesday — will only apply to under-construction HOA communities that haven’t been turned over to those associations, according to city officials.

 This means that construction noise in those developing neighborhoods will be permitted from 5 a.m. to 6 p.m. from April through September, as opposed to the current 7 a.m. to 6 p.m. window instituted citywide.

-“Because Nevada has two of the fastest warming cities in America, our outdoor workers face an invisible threat — the threat of heat exhaustion and heat stroke,” Jauregui said.
+“Because Nevada has two of the fastest-warming cities in America, our outdoor workers face an invisible threat — the threat of heat exhaustion and heat stroke,” Jauregui said.

-She said that the National Institute for Occupational Safety and Health recommends those jobs be conducted during cooler hours of the day.
+She said the National Institute for Occupational Safety and Health recommends those jobs be conducted during cooler hours of the day.

 THE LATEST